PdxCodeGuild/class_codebusters/3 Django/labs/01 Todo.md

 6. Using the form data, create an instance of your TodoItem model, save it, and redirect back to the index page

-### Models
+### Model

-- Priority
-  - name - CharField (high, medium, low)

 - TodoItem
   - text - CharField
-  - priority - ForeignKey to Priority
-  - created_date - DateTimeField
+  - created_date - DateTimeField(auto_now_add=True)
+    - auto_now_add=True will automatically add the date when the TodoItem is created.

 ### Views

 - Index Page
-  - List of the uncompleted todo items including text, priority, and created date
+  - List of the uncompleted todo items including text, and created date
 - Save Todo Item
   - Receive the form submission and create a new todo item, then redirect back to the first view